slowernews/hamster-system/README.md

 ---
 ### Non-actionable notes (references):

 - non-actionable notes are called **references** and are managed on a cloud synced folder.

+- use reference notes as flatwikis: prefer one note for a broad subject instead of several short notes.
+Few 2K LOC notes are way easier to manage than a large amount of short notes.

 - to guarantee future data exchange and serialization use [YAML](https://www.json2yaml.com/convert-yaml-to-json).

-- hint: use reference notes to keep your collection of bookmarks.
+- hint: keep your collection of bookmarks in reference notes.

 ---
 ### How to navigate through your notes: